Ludeme/LudiiAI/README.md

 development for Ludii, is [creating new Issues on the github repository](https://github.com/Ludeme/LudiiAI/issues).
 Alternatively, the following email address may be used: `ludii(dot)games(at)gmail(dot)com`.

+## Changelog

+- 26 July, 2020: Initial publication of this repo, source code matches the public Ludii v1.0.0 release.

 ## Acknowledgements

 This repository is part of the European Research Council-funded Digital Ludeme Project (ERC Consolidator Grant \#771292), being run by Cameron Browne at Maastricht University's Department of Data Science and Knowledge Engineering.